-Whatever be our fitness levels, we do want our kids to be fit and healthy kids.
-So here go some tips for us parents to achieve just that and more…
+Whatever our fitness levels, we want our kids to be fit and healthy kids.
+So here are some tips for us parents to achieve just that and more…

 The Daily Stuff